metabase/metabase/docs/users-guide/10-pulses.md

-## Dashboard subscriptions will replace pulses in a future release
+## Dashboard subscriptions will replace Pulses in a future release

 [Dashboard subscriptions](dashboard-subscriptions) will be replacing pulses in a future release of Metabase.
-When that happens, we'll provide a guide for migrating your pulses to dashboard subscriptions.
-So if you're thinking of setting up a pulse, try out a dashboard subscription instead.
+When that happens, we'll provide help for migrating Pulses to dashboard subscriptions.
+So if you're thinking of setting up a Pulse, try out a dashboard subscription instead.

 ### How dashboard subscriptions differ from pulses